chetanft/Summary-Dashboard/src/components/core/README.md

 - **StatusBadge**: Displays a status indicator with customizable appearance
 - **ValueDisplay**: Shows a value with optional formatting, label, and icon
+- **StatusChip**: Displays a status chip with various styles and variants

 ### Molecules